 11. Termination.
 This charter shall terminate 2 years from its filing date unless it is renewed in accordance with FACA.

-The travel and tourism industry, product and service providers;
+- The travel and tourism industry, product and service providers;

-Travel and tourism-related associations;
+- Travel and tourism-related associations;

-Travel, tourism, and destination marketing organizations;
+- Travel, tourism, and destination marketing organizations;

-The travel and tourism-related workforce;
+- The travel and tourism-related workforce;

-State tourism offices;
+- State tourism offices;

-State departments of transportation;
+- State departments of transportation;

-Regional and metropolitan planning organizations;
+- Regional and metropolitan planning organizations;

-Organizations with expertise in intermodal connectivity for travel and tourism; and
+- Organizations with expertise in intermodal connectivity for travel and tourism; and

-Entities with expertise in public-private-partnerships (P3).
+- Entities with expertise in public-private-partnerships (P3).

 The Secretary of Transportation shall appoint each member for a 2-year term.
 Any person appointed to fill a vacancy occurring prior to the expiration of the term for which his or her predecessor was appointed shall continue to serve until expiration of the original 2-year term.
 Members serve at the sole discretion of the Secretary, who may terminate any member’s tenure.

 The Secretary of Transportation shall select a chairperson and vice-chairperson of the NACTTI.
-The vice-chairperson will serve as chairperson in the absence of the chairperson.

 14. Recordkeeping.
 Records of all NACTTI and subcommittee proceedings will be kept as required by applicable laws and regulations, including 41 CFR Part 102-3, Subpart D, and General Records Schedule 6.2, or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C. § 552.

-16. Filing Date.
-This charter is effective June 1, 2016.
+15. Filing Date.
+This charter is effective 5/31/18.